mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

     return exit_code
 {% endhighlight %}

 This allows to call `python manage.py test` from the app root directory.
 Result depends on battery of tests we currently have.
 Pytest convention places unit-tests in `tests` directory, which resembles structure of the tested application.
 Also files should have "test" phrase in the name so that pytest can collect them without any problems.
-For now we will write two simple tests for settings:
+For now we will write three simple tests for our configurations:

 __tests/md_analytics/test_settings.py__
 {% highlight python %}